Manishkotian/Card-design/README.md

 2. Components are the dumb components which is card layout and navbar layout.
 3. Constants are the strings used in all components.
 4. Styles are the global stylesheet used for styling.
-5. Utils are the functionality done for adding new cards.